Eddie Murphy: 1990–1998: Commercial decline and rebound

 From 1989 onward, critical praise for Murphy's films declined; it hit a low point with the critically panned Beverly Hills Cop III (1994), a movie that Murphy denounced during an appearance on Inside the Actors Studio.
 Box-office receipts also declined compared to his previous films, although he did find some box office success with Another 48 Hrs.
 (1990) and Boomerang (1992).
-During this period, Murphy also starred in The Distinguished Gentleman (1992), a political comedy, and Vampire in Brooklyn (1995), a horror-comedy directed by Wes Craven.
+During this period, Murphy also starred in The Distinguished Gentleman (1992), a political comedy (Murphy starred in the film as Paramount, who had a deal with Murphy, loaned out Murphy to The Walt Disney Studios to make the film), and Vampire in Brooklyn (1995), a horror-comedy directed by Wes Craven.
 Though Vampire in Brooklyn was met with negative reviews upon release, it has since gained a cult following.
 On Harlem Nights (1989), Murphy worked as director, producer and star, as well as sharing co-writer duties with his brother, Charlie Murphy.
 The film featured Murphy's comic idols Richard Pryor and Redd Foxx in supporting roles.

 During this period, Murphy was criticized by filmmaker Spike Lee for not using his status to help Black actors break into film.
 However, as Murphy's prominence increased, his films (especially those he produced) often had a mainly Black cast (examples include Coming to America, Harlem Nights, Boomerang, Vampire in Brooklyn and Life).
 Many Black actors who later received greater recognition made early appearances in Murphy's films, such as Damon Wayans in Beverly Hills Cop, Halle Berry and Martin Lawrence in Boomerang, Samuel L. Jackson and Cuba Gooding Jr. in Coming to America, Dave Chappelle in The Nutty Professor, and Chris Rock in Beverly Hills Cop II.
 Naming The Nutty Professor as his favorite comedy, Rock regards Murphy's performance in the film as being so great, he had "been robbed of an Oscar", adding that his various performances were "Peter Sellers–esque".

 Although Murphy owes his initial breakout success to Saturday Night Live, he did not participate in the making of the Live from New York: An Uncensored History of Saturday Night Live retrospective book by Tom Shales and James Andrew Miller (2002), nor did he ever attend cast reunions or anniversary specials until his appearance on the SNL 40th anniversary special.
 Murphy told Rolling Stone he had distanced himself from the show because he was angry with David Spade over the latter's joke about Murphy's career during a segment on SNL; he was also angry with Lorne Michaels and the production staff for allowing the joke in the first place.
 Murphy and Spade have since reconciled.